howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 * We will periodicially ask you to post questions, reply to other students' questions, etc. on Piazza.
 * Make sure you familiarize yourself with the Piazza platform this week.

-## Screen share of Google Drive, github.com, overleaf.com, and kaggle.com.

-## Writing Prompt (5-7 mins):
-* What are your goals for this course?
-* What topics in astronomy interest you? e.g. astrobiology, exoplanets, dark energy, black holes, etc.

-## Assignments for Week 1.
+## Assignments for Week 1

 ### If you have not already:
  * Be sure to obtain all of the appropriate accounts listed on Timeline page.
-Update "Attendance and Progress" Google Doc.
+Update "Attendance" Google Doc.
  * Ensure that you have a working version of Python installed on your computer.
    * [This link](https://carpentries.github.io/workshop-template/#python) has a section for downloading the anaconda version of Python for Mac, Linux or Windows
  * Finish writing your goals for this program if you did not finish during the session.

-### Complete the Data Carpentry workshop on the Unix command shell
+### Assignment #1) Complete the Data Carpentry workshop on the Unix command shell
 The Unix shell is the basis for scientific computing.
 By mastering shell commands you will save yourself hours of time in the future.
 What seems like a small investment will pay dividends again and again.